george-hawkins/mini-quad-2023/purchases.md

 FrSky's AliExpress store only had the 80mm variant.
 And HorusRC would only sell antennas in packs of 10, so buying 10 of two different lengths (plus standard shipping of US$7 came to ~US$40 versus US$14 when buying two of each length from the EasyScope RC Store.

+Shipping took from May 29th to June 17th and came in a padded bag.

 ---

 Emax official AliExpress store: